 This low level water crossing is constructed with gravel and metal culverts.
 During high water events, the gravel and metal culverts are washed downstream destroying the crossing.
 During low water periods, the water flows through the gravel crossing instead of through the culverts, creating a fish passage issue.
 In 2010, Uvalde County signed a cooperative agreement with USFWS to rebuild the crossing.
 In 2011, Uvalde County contracted TRC Engineering in Austin, TX, to design the new road crossing.
+TRC Engineering has completed the design and the Roads Department of Uvalde County plans on commencing construction in the spring of 2013.
 Partners in this project include Uvalde County, TPWD, and the Nueces River Authority.
-The project is due to begin in spring 2012.

 Ottine Dam Removal Project

 The TXFWCO is working on a barrier removal project on the San Marcos River at Ottine Dam.
 The dam was built in 1911 near the town of Ottine.
 It was once used to produce power for the mill as well as to provide power to the town.
 It has long since been abandoned for this use and is now failing.
 Water has undermined the foundation of the dam and it has shifted, creating swift currents through the opening and forming a barrier to fish passage.
 The owner of the dam is concerned about the liability the dam now poses and has sought assistance in its removal.